ElGatoCurioso/filetypesbrowser/README.md

 Small and dependency free [Javascript](https://js.org/) library to infer file type and MIME type checking the [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)#Magic_numbers_in_files) signature of a file or buffer.

-This is a Javascript port from [filetype](https://github.com/h2non/filetype) Go package.
+This is a Javascript port from [filetype](https://github.com/geofmureithi-zz/filetypes) NodeJS package.

 Features